N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 ls /out
 ```

 Here, you should see that you were able to write a file called 'test'.
-Id this works, then you have write permissions.
+If this works, then you have write permissions.

 Now delete this and exit.